-They assume that only by appealing to the instrumental value of nature will we motivate environmental action because, they think, that's how humans value nature.
-We are, that is, anthropocentric (from the Greek, meaning human-centered).
+They assume that only by appealing to the instrumental value of nature will we motivate environmental action, because, they assume, that's how humans value nature.
+We are, that is, anthropocentric (from the Greek, meaning human-centred).
 Everyone knows that, right?
-As it turns out, not right!
+Actually, as it turns out, not right!

 A survey of people in Ohio, USA, hardly a place of tree huggers, found that 82% of residents thought that nature had intrinsic value while 90% of people in the survey who described themselves as 'conservationists' accepted the intrinsic value of nature.
-This survey suggests that conservationists who reject the intrinsic value of nature are out of touch.
+This suggests that conservationists who reject the intrinsic value of nature are out of touch.

 That survey feels right.
-Most of us who care about nature are awed and motivated by its beauty and wonder, which inspires us to protect nature.
+Most of us who care about nature are awed and motivated by its beauty and wonder and this motivates us to protect nature.
 I know a natural place intimately and this makes me love and want to protect it

 So, maybe we make the mistake of assuming the 'ecosystem services' folk are in the majority.
-This leads us to let them control the approaches we take to conservation and our beliefs about what kind of conservation message is likely to succeed.
-We must put an intrinsic value message out there.
+This leads us into letting them control the approaches we take to conservation and our beliefs about what kind of conservation message is likely to succeed.
+It's vital that we put an intrinsic value message out there.
 We invite conservationists and the conservation community to engage in a moment of reflection: we say we believe nature has intrinsic value; from that belief, what follows?
 What arguments do we use?
 What tactics do we deploy?